If you love food, dining out, home cooking & travelling, you will definitely feel right at home here.

 Fried rice has always been one of my specialty dishes as it was the first dish that my late Granny taught me how to make when I was a little kid.
 That’s probably why this easy-to-make rice dish always tastes so special to me – it’s a familiar taste of home, love and joy.

 What I love about the Old Quarter in Hanoi is how the old and the new, European and Asian influences and traditions could all co-exist in an intriguing way from French-colonialism architecture, Chinese temples & pagodas to Vietnamese conical hats and French baguettes.

-Join Geri on her journey as she brings you on an excursion to discover new tastes, mouthwatering eats and also explore the sights & sounds of some of the most amazing places on earth.
+Join Geri as she brings you on a journey to discover new tastes, mouthwatering eats and the sights & sounds of some of the most amazing places on earth.